Targeted Arts Development Initiative

 1. All applicants must be able to provide an Employer Identification Number (EIN) and Unique Entity Identifier (UEI).
 Applicants who have not already done so must register with the federal government in the sam.gov website to secure a UEI.
 There is no fee for registering for a UEI.
 For more information see Transition from DUNS to UEI.

-2. First time, nonprofit applicants will be required to upload a copy of the organization’s Tennessee state charter (verification of incorporation), current by-laws, and letter of determination from the Internal Revenue Service recognizing the applicant organization as a nonprofit corporation.
+2. First time, nonprofit applicants will be required to upload a copy of the organization’s Tennessee state charter (verification of incorporation) and current by-laws.
+Note the applicant organization must be in possession of a determination letter from the Internal Revenue Service declaring the organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code; however, the applicant does not need to upload the determination letter unless requested.

 3. Nonprofit applicants will be required to upload a Corporation Annual Report as filed annually with the Secretary of State’s Office with every application submitted.
 In lieu of the report, you may also upload a copy of the email verification issued by the Secretary of State’s office or a copy of the online verification sheet maintained by the Secretary of State’s Office.